BALL ‘N BISCUIT FAQs

 What is your deposit requirement?

-We charge a Cake and pie cutting fee for desserts not made by us, $50 per 100 people, corking fee, no.
+We charge a cake and pie cutting fee for desserts not made by us: $50 per 100 people.
+We do not charge a corking fee.

 Do you have a delivery charge and boundaries?

 Your charge will be based on distance and varies from $35-$50+.

 What methods of payment do you accept?
 We take cash, check or PayPal (3% fee).
 We will be taking credit cards shortly.
 Send PayPal with 3% fee payments to email@example.com.